 Any student found to have committed any of the following acts within the scope of this policy as it is defined in Section C shall be subject to discipline by the University.

 D.1 Academic Misconduct.
-Any dishonest or fraudulent conduct during an academic exercise, such as cheating, plagiarism, or forgery, or misrepresentation regarding the circumstances of a student's non-attendance, late assignment, or previous work or educational experience, or aiding or abetting another person to do the same.
-"Dishonest" conduct includes, but is not limited, to attempts by students to cheat or misrepresent, or aid or abet another person to do the same, whether or not the attempts are successful.
-Academic exercises covered by this rule include classroom assignments (such as examinations, papers, or research) and out-of-classroom activities (projects, practicum, internship and/or externship assignments off campus, or University employment, for example) that are related to an academic program at or through the University.
-A "classroom" can be a lecture hall, discussion room, laboratory, or clinic, for example.
-The acquisition of honors, awards, or degrees, or academic record notations, course enrollments, credits, or grades, or certifications (including language proficiency or professional licensure or other endorsement) by any dishonest means is strictly prohibited.
+Any dishonest or fraudulent conduct related to an academic exercise, such as cheating, plagiarism, or forgery, or misrepresentation regarding the circumstances of the foregoing, a student’s non-attendance, late assignment, previous work or educational experience, or aiding or abetting another person to do the same.
+“Dishonest” conduct includes, but is not limited to attempts by students to cheat or misrepresent, or aid or abet another person to do the same, whether or not the attempts are successful.
+Academic exercises covered by this rule include classroom assignments (such as examinations, papers, or research) and out-of-classroom activities (projects, practicum, internship and/or externship assignments off campus, University employment, or discussions with faculty, staff or administration for example) that are related to an academic exercise at or through the University.
+A “classroom” can be a lecture hall, discussion room, laboratory, or clinic, for example.
+The acquisition of honors, awards, degrees, academic record notations, course enrollments, credits, grades, or certifications (including language proficiency or professional licensure or other endorsement) by any dishonest means is strictly prohibited.
 Resolution of academic misconduct reports will be handled within the college or department concerned, with provision for review (see Part C, Academic Misconduct).

 D.2 Collusion.
 The aiding, abetting, assisting, or attempting to aid or assist another individual to commit a violation of any rule(s) in the Code of Student Life.